Karolis Skinkys

-Karolis Skinkys (born 16 November 1989) is a Lithuanian football executive, who currently works as the sporting director of the Indian Super League club Kerala Blasters FC.
+Karolis Skinkys (born 16 November 1989) is a Lithuanian football executive, who works as the sporting director of TOPLYGA club FK Sūduva.

 Early life and education

-Karolis was born on 16 November 1989 in the Lithuvanian city Marijampolė.
+Karolis was born on 16 November 1989 in the Lithuanian city Marijampolė.
 He completed his bachelor's as well as master's degree from the Vytautas Magnus University of Lithuania.

 Career

 FK Suduva

 In 2015, Karolis was appointed as the sporting director at FK Sūduva.
 He played an integral role in the process of team selection and internal leadership management, and during his tenure, the club rose to the top of the A Lyga in 2017, 2018 and 2019.
 In 2019, the club also qualified for the following year's UEFA Champions League, the first time it did so in its history.
 Karolis left the club in 2020.